dtzWill/wdtz/content/technical/irssi_sasl_ecdsa.rst

-Replacing ``freenode`` with the network name your configured in irssi, ``username`` with your freenode account name, and the path with a full path to the keypair generated earlier.
+Replacing ``freenode`` with the network name your configured in irssi, ``username`` with your freenode account name, and the path with a full path to the key pair generated earlier.

 Afterwards, be sure to save this information for future use: